auerlab/TOPMed-mCA/README.md

 ## Overview

-This repository houses the tools for Mosaic Chromosomal Alteration (mCA) analysis of TOPMed whole genome sequence data presented in (paper to be named).
+This repository houses the tools for Mosaic Chromosomal Alteration (mCA) analysis of TOPMed whole genome sequence data presented in "Mosaic chromosomal alterations in blood across ancestries via whole-genome sequencing".

 The project is a collaboration among the following institutions: